radicle-dev/rips/0002-storage-layout.md

 One of the key components of the Radicle network is the storage layer.
 A key aspect of this component is that it is local-first.
-It must be able to hold the view of the local operator's view of a project as well as the view of the peers that the operator is interested in.
+It must be able to hold the local operator's view of a project as well as the view of the peers that the operator is interested in.

 Overview
 --------